COVID-19 Updates: State of public health emergency declared.

 Restricted Driver’s Licence

-If you drive a vehicle without an ignition interlock device, you can receive additional charges of driving while suspended, vehicle seizure and additional sanctions/penalties.
+If you drive a vehicle without an interlock device, you can receive additional charges of driving while suspended, vehicle seizure and additional sanctions/penalties.

 If you have been unlicensed for more than 3 years, you must complete a knowledge test, vision screening and road test at any Alberta registry agent.
 You will be responsible for related costs.